Thailand's 'spirit houses' believed to bring fortune and protection | DW | 01.09.2021

 The elaborate shrines are believed to shelter spirits that "own" the land at the location of homes and businesses.
 They are built in the hope that the land will be blessed and that residents and workers will enjoy good fortune.

-"It is believed that appeasing the spirits facilitates happiness, prosperity and peaceful life," said Narongdet.
+"It is believed that appeasing the spirits facilitates happiness, prosperity and a peaceful life," said Narongdet.

 However, according to the tradition, misfortune is said to come to those who fail to abide by these beliefs — in other words, if the spirits are not given the proper tributes or shown respect.